rohankhandelwal3329/debate_ai_app/README.md

 # AI Debate Partner

-An AI-powered debate training tool that helps students improve their argumentation and debating skills through voice-based conversations.
+An AI-powered debate training tool that helps students improve their argumentation and debating skills through real-time voice conversations.

 ## Features

-- **Voice-based interaction**: Natural voice conversations powered by Deepgram's Voice Agent API
+- **Voice-based Interaction**: Natural voice conversations powered by Deepgram's Voice Agent API
-- **Structured debate flow**: Topic selection, side picking, debate rounds, and feedback
+- **Structured Debate Flow**: Topic selection, side picking, back-and-forth debate, and detailed feedback
-- **Real-time feedback**: Get personalized coaching on your debating performance
+- **Detailed Feedback**: Get comprehensive coaching with specific strengths, areas to improve, and actionable recommendations
+- **Student Login**: Personalized experience with name, Panther ID, and email registration
-- **Modern UI**: Beautiful, responsive interface with visual audio indicators
+- **Modern Light UI**: Clean, responsive interface with real-time audio visualization
-- **Socio-political focus**: Designed for debates on social and political topics
+- **Auto-disconnect**: Automatically ends session after AI delivers feedback
+- **Session Persistence**: Stay logged in during your browser session

 ## How It Works

+1. **Register**: Enter your name, Panther ID, and student email
-1. **Start the Debate**: Click "Start Debate" and allow microphone access
+2. **Start the Debate**: Click "Start Debate" and allow microphone access
-2. **Choose Your Topic**: Tell the AI what socio-political topic you want to debate
+3. **Choose Your Topic**: Tell the AI what topic you want to debate (socio-political topics work great)
-3. **Pick Your Side**: Choose which position you want to argue for
+4. **Pick Your Side**: Choose which position you want to argue for
-4. **Debate!**: Present your arguments - the AI will take the opposing side and challenge your ideas respectfully
+5. **Debate!**: Present your arguments - the AI will take the opposing side and challenge your ideas respectfully
-5. **Get Feedback**: Say "done" or click "End & Get Feedback" for personalized coaching on your debating skills
+6. **Get Feedback**: Say "done", "stop", or "finish" to receive detailed personalized coaching

+## Feedback Includes

+- **Strengths**: Specific effective arguments, good examples used, strong techniques
+- **Areas to Improve**: Weak points, logical gaps, missed opportunities
+- **Recommendations**: Concrete tips and techniques for your next debate

 ## Setup